chew-z/Relink/README.md

 # Relink

-Jump over paywalls using Facebook re-linking.
+Jump over paywalls with this simplistic Chrome extension using Facebook re-linking.

 It works on many newspaper sites like like wsj.com or ft.com.
 Facebook is generating signed url that gets through you paywalls.
 Simple.
 Few lines of code.